Skip to main content

 Do I need cloud storage (S3)?

 Not necessarily.
 Open WebUI stores all uploaded files with UUID-based unique filenames.
-Multiple processes and replicas only ever create new files or read existing ones — they never write to the same file simultaneously.
-This means a simple shared filesystem mount works correctly without any risk of write conflicts.
+Multiple processes and replicas only ever create new files or read existing ones β€” they never write to the same file simultaneously.
+This means a simple shared filesystem mount works correctly without write conflicts under normal operation.
 Though you have to ensure, that all workers/replicas have access to the very same shared DATA_DIR directory in a shared storage.

 Your options: